 I'm starting a new food

 business.
 What do I need to do?

 You will need to submit plans to both DEHQ (Food & Housing Plan Check and Construction Unit) and the local Building Department.
 Contact the Plan Check and Construction Unit at (858) 505-6660 for further details.
 A Construction Guide is available for information about opening a new food business, plan submittal and the plan review/technical assistance application.

 Yes, but you must follow certain guidelines and obtain a permit from this Department.
 Contact (858) 505-6900 or email email@example.com.

-How do I start a food booth at a street
+How do I start a food booth

 You must first obtain a permit from this Department before the event.
 The temporary event application packet provides necessary information and an application.
 For more information about Temporary Events, please visit our Temporary Event Page.
 Our duty specialist is available by telephone or email to provide further guidance.
 Call (858) 505-6900 or email firstname.lastname@example.org.

 May I sell food I make at home?

 A limited list of food may be prepared at home for sale to the public.
 Please go to our Cottage Food Operations page for more information.

 To obtain a foodhandler's card, you must attend a foodhandler's class given by a certified school.
 A list of authorized foodhandler training schools is available here.
 For more information about our Food Handler Card program please visit sdcountyfoodhandlers.org.
 Foodhandler cards are valid for three years.
 Renewals are no longer offered at DEHQ offices.
 You will need to be re-certified through an approved training school listed here.